 We value shareholder engagement and each year interact with and seek input from our shareholders through various shareholder outreach initiatives, including in-person and telephonic meetings, investor conferences, our annual meeting of shareholders and non-deal roadshows.
-In 2019, our shareholder engagement activities included 5 non-deal roadshows and 9 investor conferences held throughout the U.S., Canada and Europe.
-Combined, our 2019 engagement activities covered shareholders representing in the aggregate approximately 41% of our outstanding common shares ("Common Shares"), and included meetings with 10 of our 20 largest shareholders, or 10 of our top 12 active holders.
+In 2020, our shareholder engagement activities included 1 non-deal roadshow, 8 investor conferences and numerous individual meetings, most of which were conducted virtually.
+Combined, our 2020 engagement activities covered shareholders representing in the aggregate approximately 41% of our outstanding common shares ("Common Shares"), and included meetings with 9 of our 20 largest shareholders, including 5 of our 10 largest active holders.
 These engagement activities are informative and help us to better understand our shareholders' views and perspectives on our financial performance, business strategy, capital allocation strategy, public disclosures, corporate governance, and environmental, social and other topics.
 We welcome investor interaction and feedback.
 Our Investor Relations department is the point of contact for shareholder interaction with the Company.
 Shareholders may also access information about the Company in the Investor Relations section of our website (www.rayonier.com).